luisdvalle/battleship/README.md

 # Technical Specifications

-This is a .Net Core solution containing two project:
+This is a .Net Core solution containing two projects:

 - A .Net Core Console project: Provides a very basic cli to initialise a game
 - A .Net Core XUnit project: Provides some UTs to test some functionality from Ship, Board and Game objects.